deshamed/Anti-Nuker/README.md

 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;) You Can Contact Me On Discord Too.
 I'm **tapper#3284**

-## Post Script.
-#### If your Anti Virus detects the Start bot file as malicious, its not.
-The file is a python file converted to .exe with pyinstaller.